prisc-official/ghactions-test/README.md

 - Last resort, ask a friend!

 ## What else did I try?
-- Prior to this, i forked several repositories on the marketplace where I was exposed to connection to Heroku.
+- Prior to this, i forked several repositories on the marketplace where I was exposed to connection to Heroku and BotFather.
+- A lot of searching on Youtube to see what others have done but information were very scattered and complex.
-- In one instance, I successfully forked and executed an application code that works- Forwards message from a Channel to another Telegram Group.
+- In one instance, I successfully forked and executed an application code that works- Successfully forwarded message from a Channel to another Telegram Group.
 - However, when I tried to commit changes, there was nothing to "fire" and hence no workflow created in Github Actions.
 I did not understand the code and how Github Actions worked and hence, project was scrapped.
 -  Learning journey: Do not blindly copy quotes without understanding the mechanism.